scottprahl/miepython/docs/index.rst

 * the imaginary part of the complex index of refraction for absorbing spheres is *negative*.

-* the scattering phase function is normalized so it equals the *single scattering albedo* when integrated over 4π steradians.
+* the scattering phase function is normalized so it equals the *single scattering albedo* when integrated over 4π steradians by default.
+As of version 2.3, this can be changed (see the normalization notebook for details).

 Using miepython
 ---------------